Jamison Crowder Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Recent Performances

-- Crowder did not record a catch in last week's game against the Buccaneers.
+- Crowder did not record a catch in last week's game versus the Buccaneers.

-- Crowder has totaled 40 receiving yards (13.3 per game), reeling in five passes on eight targets over his last three outings.
+- Over his last three outings, Crowder has caught five passes for 40 yards.
+He was targeted eight times, and averaged 13.3 yards per game.

 Crowder's New York Teammates